 Common treatments include the use of night guards, physical therapy, massage, acupuncture, and more recently BOTOX.
-BOTOX relieves jaw tension by making muscles unable to engage in the powerful, often unconscious movement of the jaw that produces headaches and pain.
+BOTOX relieves jaw tension by making muscles unable to engage in the powerful, often the unconscious movement of the jaw that produces headaches and pain.

 BOTOX is used as an alternative treatment for TMJ disorders and associated jaw tension and pain.
 When injected into facial muscles afflicted with soreness and discomfort, BOTOX relieves TMJ and jaw tension for many patients.
 The injections often eliminate headaches resulting from teeth grinding, and, in cases of severe stress, BOTOX can even minimize lockjaw.
 Although BOTOX treatment for these conditions is presently experimental; evidence indicates that it can be extremely effective.

 The BOTOX treatment for TMJ disorders and jaw tension is usually quick, straightforward, and effective.
 A non-surgical procedure, BOTOX injections are administered in office and treatment requires no follow-up.

 Most patients experience noticeable improvement within one or two days of their first treatment, although relief can take up to a week, or in some cases 2 weeks